• Skip to primary navigation

 • Flavor the cake mix.
 In another large bowl, stir together the cake mix with the cinnamon and nutmeg.

 • Make the topping.
-Add the softened butter and use a fork or clean hands to work the butter into the cake mix until you have a wet sand texture.
-Sprinkle the mixture over the baking dish until evenly layered and covering the sugar mixture.
+Add the softened butter and use a fork to work the butter into the cake mix until you have a wet sand texture. **Make sure all of the cake mix is incorporated with butter.
+(It should be a dark tan color, not a white/light color, or this could make the cake topping dry.)

 • Cool and drizzle with caramel.
 Once baked, allow the cake to cool slightly before drizzling with caramel and serving.
 Great served with vanilla or butter pecan ice cream!